GhentCDH/bestor-drupal/README.md

 - Adminer

 This repository contains configuration files for the drupal site in `config/sync` directory.
-The entrypoint of the drupal container makes sure that a drupal site is actually installed on the first run, and imports the synced configurations from this directory. (see [`startup.sh`](./startup.sh))
+The development entrypoint of the drupal container imports the synced configurations from this directory at startup. (see [`startup-dev.sh`](./scripts/startup-dev.sh))

-Since this drupal site uses data from the original Bestor MediaWiki site, the database will have to be migrated using the `migrate` crate in [Bestor-parser](https://github.com/GhentCDH/Bestor-parser/tree/main/migrate).
-This migration also copies all media files from the MediaWiki to a configurable location.
-These files should be copied to `initial-content` directory of this repository before starting the drupal site with the `DRUPAL_RUN_IMAGE_IMPORT` set to `true` in the `.env` file.
+This repository contains an SQL dump which is used to initialize the database.
+The site then contains a limited amount of example pages.

+Note that the images that are used by this example site are not included in the Git repo.
+If you need to have them, make sure to put them in the `./initial-content/imported` directory.

 ## Getting started

+First of all, you need an `.env` file.
+You can copy the one at `dev.env` to `.env` to get started.

 If you have the command runner `just` installed, you can simply run:
 `just rebuild` every time you want to start out fresh.